 The Alfriston & Cuckmere Valley Historical Society

 The Historical Society was formed in 2003 to help preserve and promote the rich heritage of this beautiful downland village and the adjoining Cuckmere Valley.
-We have regular meetings at which visiting speakers talk on a wide range of local and national historical subjects.
-We also organise mid-summer and Christmas events with historical themes.

 The Ouse Valley Past Life and Times